-Telecommunications, also called telecommunication, is the exchange of information over significant distances by electronic means.
 A complete, single telecommunications circuit consists of two stations, each equipped with a transmitter and a receiver.
 The transmitter and receiver at any station may be combined into a single device called a transceiver.
-The medium of signal transmission can be electrical wire or cable (also known as "copper"), optical fiber or electromagnetic fields.
-The free-space transmission and reception of data by means of electromagntetic fields is called wireless.
+The medium of signal transmission can be via electrical wire or cable (also known as "copper"), optical fiber, electromagnetic fields or light.
+The free space transmission and reception of data by means of electromagnetic fields is called wireless communications.

-The simplest form of telecommunications takes place between two stations.
-However, it is common for multiple transmitting and receiving stations to exchange data among themselves.
+The simplest form of telecommunications takes place between two stations, but it is common for multiple transmitting and receiving stations to exchange data among themselves.
 Such an arrangement is called a telecommunications network.
-The Internet is the largest example.
+The internet is the largest example of a telecommunications network.
 On a smaller scale, examples include:

 - Corporate and academic wide-area networks (WANs)